 Do You Need to Wear a Surgical Mask?

-If you’ve recently travelled to a high or moderate risk area, or been in contact with someone who’s tested positive for COVID-19, you’re required to self-isolate.
+According to the Aussie government, if you’ve recently travelled to a high or moderate risk area, or been in contact with someone who’s tested positive for COVID-19, you’re required to self-isolate.
 In that scenario, you’ll need to wear a surgical mask under the following circumstances:

 - You need to leave your home for any reason and will be in public areas

 - You’re visiting a medical facility